Isopropyl vs. Ethyl Alcohol: Uses, Similarities and Differences

 People also use ethanol to manufacture varnishes, perfume, or preserve biological specimens.
 Bakers use the solvent to prepare essences and flavorings, while pharmacists use it as a preservative in drugs and disinfectants.
 Oil companies utilize alcohol as a fuel and gasoline additive to provide anti-knocking properties.

-Similarities of Isopropyl and Ethyl Alcohol
+Similarities of Isopropyl vs. Ethyl Alcohol

 Whether you use isopropyl or ethyl alcohol, they are efficient in antimicrobial activities against fungi, bacteria, and viruses.
 They do that by penetrating the microbial cell wall and causing the destruction of the cell membrane proteins.
 That weakens the germ structure, causing the micro-organism to lose cellular contents and eventually die.

-Differences Between Isopropyl and Ethyl Alcohol
+Differences Between Isopropyl vs. Ethyl Alcohol

 People who use ethyl alcohol also complain of having dry, tight skin compared to isopropyl alcohol, slightly tolerant of the skin.
 That’s because when you apply IPA, it dries on the skin faster than ethyl alcohol, and that’s why companies in the beauty industry prefer using the solvent.
 However, even though rubbing alcohol is safer, it still causes redness, itchiness, and cracking of the skin when used in large amounts.